octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 * **Delegation**: All holders of the XTZ crypto-currency can delegate their baking and voting rights to a baker called a _delegate_, while still maintaining control of their funds.

 * **Roll**: An amount of XTZ which is used as the unit of measure for baking and voting rights.
-Weight in the baking and voting process are indexed to an integral number of rolls.
+Weight in the baking and voting process is indexed to an integral number of rolls.
 At present, one roll is equal to 8,000 XTZ.

-* **Cycle**: The time required for 4,096 blocks to be created on Tezos, usually this is 2 days, 20 hours and 16 minutes (or 1 minute per block, if all bakers cooperate effectively).
+* **Cycle**: The time required for 4,096 blocks' creation on Tezos (around 2 days, 20 hours, and 16 minutes (1 minute per block, if all bakers cooperate effectively)).

-* **Proposal**: A request for an addition, adjustment or removal of a feature of the protocol.
+* **Proposal**: A request for addition, adjustment, or removal of a protocol's feature.

 ## How does it work?
+Five (5) periods split the self-amendment process:

+1. _Proposal Period_
+2. _Exploration Vote Period_
+3. _Testing Period_
+4. _Promotion Vote Period_
+5. _Adoption Period_

-The self-amendment process is split into 5 periods: the _Proposal Period_, the _Exploration Vote Period_, the _Testing Period_, the _Promotion Vote Period_ and the _Adoption period_.
-Each of these five periods lasts five baking cycles (i.e. 20 480 blocks or roughly 14 days), taking almost two months from the proposal to activation.
-The latest and current self-amendments are available at [tezosagora.org](https://www.tezosagora.org)
+Each of these five periods lasts five baking cycles (i.e. 20,480 blocks or roughly 14 days), taking almost two months from the proposal to activation.
+The latest and current self-amendments are available at [tezosagora.org](https://www.tezosagora.org).

 Should there be any failure in a given period, the whole process reverts back to the _Proposal Period_, effectively aborting and restarting the process.